mwielgoszewski/jython-burp-api/README.md

             print('clicked %s' % (menuItemCaption,))

-To add your new menu (MyMenuItem) to Burp's context menu, we simply specify it as an option under [menus] section in burp.ini and set it to enabled.
+To add your new menu (MyMenuItem) to Burp's context menu, specify it as an option under [menus] section in burp.ini and set it to enabled.
+If you wish to disable the built-in ConsoleMenu item that's registered, simply set it to disabled, like so:

     [plugins]
+    gds.burp.menu.console.ConsoleMenu = disabled
     myplugins.MyMenuItem = enabled